unjs/serve-placeholder/README.md

 ### `handler`

 A mapping from file extensions to the handler.
-Extensions should start with `.` like `.js`.
+Extensions should start with *dot* like `.js`.

-You can disable any of the default handlers by setting the value to `false`
+You can disable any of the handlers by setting the value to `null`

+If value of a handler is set to `false`, middleware will be ignored for that extension.

 ### `statusCode`